-If you are in a relationship, delay having sex until you are physically and emotionally prepared, have agreed to only have sex with each other, and have both been tested for STIs.
+If you are in a relationship, you can wait to have sex until you are physically and emotionally prepared.
+Make sure that you both have agreed to only have sex with each and that you've both been tested for STIs.

 Questions to ask someone before having sex include:

 Some sexually transmitted infections (STIs) such as HIV (which causes AIDS), can take up to 6 months before they can be found in the blood.
 Genital herpes and the human papillomavirus (HPV) can be spread even when there are no symptoms.
 But there are things you can do to have safer sex and help protect yourself from STIs.

 A condom is the best way to protect yourself from STIs.
 Latex and polyurethane condoms don't let STI viruses pass through, so they offer good protection from STIs.
 Condoms made from sheep intestines don't protect against STIs.
 Even if you and your partner have been tested, use condoms for all sex until you and your partner haven't had sex with another person for 6 months.
 Then get tested again.

 Symptoms can include unusual discharge, sores, redness, or growths in your or your partner's genital area, or pain while urinating.
 STIs may cause many different symptoms in both women and men.

 The safest sex is with one partner who has sex only with you.
 Every time you add a new sex partner, you are being exposed to all of the diseases that all of their partners may have.
 Your risk for an STI is higher if you have several sex partners at the same time.

 If there's a lack of lubrication during intercourse, lubricants like K-Y Jelly or Astroglide can help prevent tearing of the skin.
 Small tears in the vagina during vaginal sex or in the rectum during anal sex allow STI bacteria or viruses to get into your blood.